 Following their meeting, ECC took Terry to visit sites that had already planted SRC Willow.
 When the Dixons took the decision to plant SRC Willow, the ECC team was on hand to assist Terry and Eileen in choosing the areas of their land best-suited to SRC Willow and selecting the right Willow varieties.

-As a result of Neil’s consultations, Terry planted 40ha of willow.
+As a result of Neil’s consultations, Terry planted 74 acres (30ha) of willow.
 This combination of perennial energy crops alongside arable and dairy farming benefits Brackenthwaite Farm’s overall farm mix, where food-growing land is protected and enhanced with the addition of growing SRC Willow.

 Terry now has his own self-sufficient supply of virgin willow woodchip to power his 1kW biomass boiler which he uses for drying grass, barley and bedding.
 Terry has been really pleased with the uniform, premium quality, woodchip from his willow crop, and claims it is a much better biofuel compared to what he was using previously.
 Brackenthwaite Farm is now in a position to see surplus land returned to profitability.
-The long life span of an SRC Willow plantation 30 years plus means that the next 25 years will give excellent profit yields.
+The long life span of an SRC Willow plantation (50 years plus) means that the next 25 years will give excellent profit yields.

 We’ll leave the last word to Terry: